21st

 The temple is about

-2.0 KM from Kanchipuram Bus Stand, 4.0 Km from Kanchipuram Railway station,
+2.0 km from Kanchipuram Bus Stand, 4.0 km from Kanchipuram Railway Station,

-37.5 KM from Arakkonam, and 70 KM from Chennai.
+37.5 km from Arakkonam, and 70 km from Chennai.

-Uma Maheswarar with old colour painting
+Uma Maheswarar with an old colour painting

 Mahishasura Mardini